kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

   - Defines the infusion rate (ng/min) as a time-dependent input.
   - If the simulation time `t` is still within the infusion window (`t < dosing_time_IV`), drug is delivered at a constant rate (`Rate = Total dose / Infusion duration`)
   - Once infusion time is over (`t ≥ dosing_time_IV`), the input is set to 0, meaning no more drug enters the system.

+## EP Calculation
+This is the same as in what's discussed in rat IV model.
+Please refer to **'Rat IV Model - EP Calculation'** section.

+## Vss Calculation
+This is the same as in what's discussed in rat IV model.
+Please refer to **'Rat IV Model - Vss Calculation'** section.

 ## Predicted Human Kp values
 As a heuristic cross-species adjustment, human Kp values were obtained by scaling rat Kp values by the plasma-unbound fraction (`fup`) ratio (`fup_human / fup_rat`).